 The design for the nesting platform came from New Jersey DEP.
 It is an elegant, simple design which took two people about three hours to build.
 The hardest part was erecting the completed nesting box/pole assembly.
 That took four people working at about the limit of their strength.

-We use this date calculator to estimate the incubation period.
+We use this date calculator to estimate the end of the incubation period.

 Perhaps the young are already planning their winter travel.